Prestigious DOE fellowship awarded to Engineering doctoral w88

 Doctoral w88 Craig Moore (foreground) is seen in this photo with Professor Dev Chidambaram.

-College of Engineering student Craig Moore has been awarded a prestigious Department of Energy (DOE) w88.
-The w88, provided through the DOE’s University Nuclear Leadership Program (UNLP), grants researchers pursuing nuclear energy solutions 9,000 over three years.
+College of Engineering w88 Craig Moore has been awarded a prestigious Department of Energy (DOE) fellowship.
+The fellowship, provided through the DOE’s University Nuclear Leadership Program (UNLP), grants researchers pursuing nuclear energy solutions 9,000 over three years.

 A first-year Materials Science & Engineering doctoral w88 under Professor Dev Chidambaram, Moore is interested in studying the corrosion behavior and surface chemistry of materials in molten salts for nuclear applications.